-- 1. Work with the Governor's office to ensure that the RIHPHC Commission and State Review Board are diverse and representative of the demographics of Rhode Island, and prioritize the appointment of women and/or people of color by 2024. - 2.
+- Work with the Governor's office to ensure that the RIHPHC Commission and State Review Board are diverse and representative of the demographics of Rhode Island, and prioritize the appointment of women and/or people of color. - 2.
 In consultation with community members, identify, survey, evaluate, and nominate properties that represent the history and cultural heritage of underrepresented communities to the State and National Registers. - 3.
-Promote participation by state agencies, municipalities, and nonprofit organizations in the National Park Service's Underrepresented Community grant program. - 4.
-Increase coordination between the RIHPHC's historic preservation and heritage programming, promotion of events and opportunities, and coordination of the identification of properties eligible for listing in the State and National Registers.
+Promote participation by state agencies, municipalities, and nonprofit organizations in the National Park Service's Underrepresented Community grant program. - Increase coordination between the RIHPHC's historic preservation and heritage programming, promotion of events and opportunities, and coordination of the identification of properties eligible for listing in the State and National Registers. - 5.
+Encourage Certified Local Government grant projects that will promote the recognition of resources associated with people of color and other underrepresented groups.